Kevin Black (wrestling coach)

 Kevin James Black (born September 25, 1979) is a wrestling coach, the founder and former owner of the Victory School of Wrestling.
-Kevin is currently head coach for the River Falls High School wrestling team, and a former standout wrestler for the state of Wisconsin.
+Kevin is the former head coach for the River Falls High School wrestling team, and a former standout wrestler for the state of Wisconsin.

 Kevin has provided significant coaching for women/female wrestlers competing internationally.
 Kevin was mat side coaching Helen Maroulis to an Olympic Gold Medal at the 2016 Olympics in Rio de Janeiro.

 Career

 High school

 Kevin won four individual high school state titles at River Falls High School with a 160-0 career record.
 During high school, he also won four freestyle state titles and three Greco-Roman titles.
 In 1998 he was an ASICS Tiger and an Amateur Wrestling News and Wrestling USA All-American honorable mention.
 Black holds RFHS records for most career wins (160), highest career win percentage (100%), Career pins (101), Career takedowns (589), and career team points (1,103.5).